Updated: Jul 4

 Don’t just listen to understand from your point of view, listen to understand it from their point of view as well.
 What are their experiences?
 What is it they want to achieve or happen?

 Try to understand how they are communicating and why.
 Whilst it may be different from your own try and interpret it from their way of thinking and their point of view.

 When you are communicating you have a responsibility to help the other person understand you in the best way possible.
 In the same way, you also have the responsibility to try and understand the other person in the best way possible.

 When this is achieved this is effective communication.

-If you would like to find out more about how you can improve your communication then a Phoenix Webinar is a good place to start.
-Find out more here
+If you would like to find out more about how you can improve your communication then check out our digital downloads or even 'THRIVE' Find out more here